Nursing Academic Hub

 See the various programs for further information regarding some potential career options.

-Transfer Credit may be obtained towards a program in Science for work completed at another institution.
+Transfer Credit may be obtained towards a program in Nursing for work completed at another institution.
 This includes Advanced Placement (AP) and International Baccalaureate (IB) courses taken at the High School level.

 If you think you have courses that may qualify for transfer, ensure that you have sent an official copy of your transcript to the University of Regina Registrar's Office, and speak to your Academic Advisor.
 You may be requested to provide detailed course syllabi for any courses that have not previously been evaluated for equivalency.